Derivative work: Originality requirement

 In the subsequent Durham case, the court applied the same principle in a suit between two different Disney toy licensees in which one licensee claimed that the other had pirated his Mickey Mouse, Donald Duck and Pluto.
 Durham conceded that in making these toys it used Tomy's Disney figures as models.
 That was not determinative.
 The court said that "the only aspects of Tomy's Disney figures entitled to copyright protection are the non-trivial, original features, if any, contributed by the author or creator of these derivative works."
 But Tomy's toys reflected "no independent creation, no distinguishable variation from preexisting works, nothing recognizably the author's own contribution that sets Tomy's figures apart from the prototypical Mickey, Donald, and Pluto, authored by Disney and subsequently represented by Disney or its licensees in a seemingly limitless variety of forms and media."
 Because the court considered that "it is clear that the originality requirement imposed by the Constitution and the Copyright Act has particular significance in the case of derivative works based on copyrighted preexisting works," it denied relief and dismissed the claim.
 Thus the law is clear that a derivative work is protectable only to the extent that it embodies original expression.
 Its non-original aspects are not copyright-protectable (what is loosely called "uncopyrightable").

 In both of these cases, the defendants were held not to be liable for copyright infringement, even though they presumably copied a considerable amount from the plaintiff's work.
 They were not liable because the plaintiff did not enjoy copyright protection.
 The plaintiffs' works lacked enough originality to acquire copyright protection of their own.
 They were too close to the original works on which they were based.

 Lawful works requirement

-Copyright ownership in a derivative work attaches only if the derivative work is lawful, because of a license or other "authorization."
+Under United States copyright law, copyright ownership in a derivative work attaches only if the derivative work is lawful, because of a license or other "authorization."
 The U.S. Copyright Office says in its circular on derivative works: